 Application of advanced principles of environmental studies in a business, organizational, educational, political, or other appropriate setting.

-Prerequisites: jr st; 300-level or above course in Conservation & Environmental Sciences; 2.5 gpa; cons supervising faculty member.
+Prerequisites: junior standing; 300-level or above course in conservation and environmental science; 2.5 GPA and consent of supervising faculty member.

 Course Rules: One cr earned for academic work based on 40 hours in internship.
 Retakable to 6 cr max.